gualtierofrigerio/GFLiveScanner/README.md

 GFOcrHelper uses [Vision](https://developer.apple.com/documentation/vision) and can be configure for fast scanning (set by the view controller when using the live OCR).
 If you provide an image, I suggest setting fast scanning to false to improve accuracy.

 See [this project](https://github.com/gualtierofrigerio/OCRTest) for examples on how to use the live scanner for barcodes and OCR and to provide images to GFOcrHelper to perfor OCR.

+You can find my blog post about the live scanner and Vision at [this link](http://www.gfrigerio.com/text-recognition-with-vision/)